Tennessee abortion clinics seek order to keep providing care

 The new motion was filed as part of an ongoing lawsuit by abortion providers challenging a Tennessee law that requires women to attend an in-person counselling session at least 48 hours before an abortion.
 Both sides are awaiting a ruling in the lawsuit.
 The providers’ lawyers, as part of their emergency motion, also want the judge to issue a preliminary injunction preventing the state from enforcing the in-person counselling requirement.

-A spokeswoman for the Tennessee Attorney General’s office said they would be filing a response on Tuesday.
+A spokeswoman for the Tennessee Attorney General’s office said they would be filing a response soon.

+For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
+For some, especially older adults and people with existing health problems, it can cause more severe illness, including life-threatening pneumonia.